HP-IDOL-OnDemand/HPSentimentAnalysis/INSTALL.md

 REQUIREMENTS
 ============

-In order to run this project you need the following softwares in your machine.
+In order to run this project you need the following software in your machine.

 - Java 8 SE http://www.java.com/es/
 - Gradle http://gradle.org/